-This modelling study based on data from the Swiss HIV Cohort Study (SHCS) predicted that anal cancer incidence in HIV-positive MSM peaked in 2009 at around 80 new cases per 100,000, plateaued in subsequent years, and will decrease to about 60 per 100,000 by 2030 in the absence of screening.
-Universal cART coverage from 2016 onwards would reduce incidence further, to around 50 per 100,000 by 2030.
-Annual screening with Pap smears or anoscopy would reduce anal cancer incidence substantially, to below 40 per 100,000, and targeted screening of MSM based on the CD4 cell count nadir to about 50 per 100,000.
-The numbers of MSM needed to screen (NNS) over 15 years to prevent one case were 384 for yearly cytology, 313 for yearly anoscopy and 242 for CD4 count dependent screening.
+60 per 100 000 by 2030 in the absence of screening.
+Universal cART coverage from 2016 onward would reduce incidence further, to around 50 per 100 000 by 2030.
+Annual screening with Pap smears or anoscopy would reduce anal cancer incidence substantially, to below 40 per 100 000, and targeted screening of MSM based on the CD4+ cell count nadir to about 50 per 100 000.
+The NNS of MSM over 15 years to prevent one case were 384 for yearly cytology, 313 for yearly anoscopy and 242 for CD4+ cell count-dependent screening.

-To our knowledge, this is the first study to predict the incidence of anal cancer in HIV-positive MSM over many years, taking into account cART coverage and individual CD4 cell count trajectories.
-We used a dynamic stochastic simulation model to estimate anal cancer incidence, based on changes in CD4 trajectories following the introduction of cART and allowing for non-constant rates in progression to anal cancer.
-Previous studies of the effect of screening for precancerous anal lesions and cancer did not consider the time-dependent effect of CD4 cell count on the risk of anal cancer [27,28].
-The CD4 count layer of the model was parameterized with data from the SHCS, one of the longest-running HIV cohort studies worldwide [22,29].
-The anal cancer layer was parameterized with data from the literature, but reproduced the incidence observed in the Swiss cohort.
+To our knowledge, this is the first study to predict the incidence of anal cancer in HIV-positive MSM over many years, taking into account cART coverage and individual CD4+ cell count trajectories.
+We used a dynamic stochastic simulation model to estimate anal cancer incidence, based on changes in CD4+ trajectories following the introduction of cART and allowing for nonconstant rates in progression to anal cancer.
+Previous studies of the effect of screening for precancerous anal lesions and cancer did not consider the time-dependent effect of CD4+ cell count on the risk of anal cancer [27,28].
+The CD4+ cell count layer of the model was parameterized with data from the SHCS, one of the longest-running HIV cohort studies worldwide [22,29].
+The anal cancer layer was parameterized with data from the literature but reproduced the incidence observed in the Swiss cohort.